 A Recollection by President Kennedy's Fort Worth Advance Man

-By Jeb Byrne, Prologue Magazine, Summer 2000
+by Jeb Byrne, Prologue Magazine, Summer 2000

 A misting rain was falling in the morning when I went out to the parking lot to check on arrangements for the President's public appearance.
 On the roofs of nearby buildings, policemen in slickers were outlined against the gray sky.
 Despite the rain, the crowd continued to swell.
 The waiting spectators, many of them men in work clothes, quietly watched the technicians adjusting the public address system on the flatbed truck that would serve as the President's platform.